CausesBy Mayo Clinic Staff

-- Feldman M, et al. Sleisenger & Fordtran's Gastrointestinal and Liver Disease: Pathophysiology, Diagnosis, Management.
+- Feldman M, et al. Gastrointestinal carcinoid tumors (gastrointestinal neuroendocrine tumors) and the carcinoid syndrome.
+In: Sleisenger & Fordtran's Gastrointestinal and Liver Disease: Pathophysiology, Diagnosis, Management.
 9th ed.
-Philadelphia, Pa.: Saunders Elsevier; 2010. http://www.mdconsult.com/books/about.do?eid=4-u1.0-B978-1-4160-6189-2..X0001-7--TOP&isbn=978-1-4160-6189-2&about=true&uniqId=229935664-2192.
-Accessed May 30, 2012.
+Philadelphia, Pa.: Saunders Elsevier; 2010. http://www.clinicalkey.com.
+Accessed Jan.
+5, 2015.

-- Goldman L, et al. Cecil Medicine.
+- Goldman L, et al. Carcinoid syndrome.
+In: Goldman's Cecil Medicine.
 24th ed.
-Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.mdconsult.com/das/book/body/191371208-2/0/1492/0.html#.
-Accessed May 30, 2012.
+Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.clinicalkey.com.
+Accessed Jan.
+5, 2015.

-- Goldfinger SE, et al. Treatment of the carcinoid syndrome. http://www.uptodate.com/index.
-Accessed May 30, 2012.
+- Goldfinger SE, et al. Treatment of the carcinoid syndrome. http://www.uptodate.com/home.
+Accessed Feb.
+12, 2015.